googlemaps/google-maps-services-js/README.md

 ## Migration

-This section discusses the migration from `@google/maps` to `@googlemaps/google-maps-services-js` and the differences between the two.
+This section discusses the migration from [@google/maps](https://www.npmjs.com/package/@google/maps) to [@googlemaps/google-maps-services-js](https://www.npmjs.com/package/@googlemaps/google-maps-services-js) and the differences between the two.

 > **Note**: The two libraries do not share any methods or interfaces.

-The primary difference is `@google/maps` exposes a public method that takes individual paramaters as arguments while `@googlemaps/google-maps-services-js` exposes methods that take `params`, `headers`, `body`, `instance`(Axios).
+The primary difference is `@google/maps` exposes a public method that takes individual paramaters as arguments while `@googlemaps/google-maps-services-js` exposes methods that take `params`, `headers`, `body`, `instance`(see [Axios](https://github.com/axios/axios)).
 This allows direct access to the transport layer without the complexity that was inherent in the old library.
 Below are two examples.

-Old (`@google/maps`)
+### Old (`@google/maps`):
 ```js
 const googleMapsClient = require('@google/maps').createClient({
   key: 'your API key here'